 Advanced capacities such as their precise vision and 3-dimensional awareness indicate that bold jumping spiders are capable of complex cognitive tasks.
 Despite the fact that their brain is the size of a poppy seed, researchers have shown that jumping spiders demonstrate a high level of intelligence not found in other species of spider.
 A widely referenced study by Robert Jackson and Fiona Cross in the 1980s demonstrated that some subspecies of jumping spider can make and execute complex strategies for hunting.
 In addition, jumping spiders seem to be able to visualize hidden food and plan a path to get there.

-In a related 2016 study, which can be read in full here, Jackson & Cross demonstrated that other subspecies of jumping spiders also exhibit complex planning behavior.
+In a related 2016 study, Jackson & Cross demonstrated that other subspecies of jumping spiders also exhibit complex planning behavior.
 In the study, the researchers situated the spiders atop a tower from which they had a view of two separate boxes and two pathways leading to the boxes.
 One of the boxes contained leaves and the other contained food.
 After leaving the tower, the spiders were unable to see the boxes and had to choose one of two walkways to reach the box containing food.
 All 15 species of jumping spider tested chose the correct walkway more often than the incorrect walkway to a statistically significant degree, providing evidence that the spiders were remembering where the box containing food was, even though the box had left their immediate field of vision.
 Further manipulations showed that even when the spiders initially chose the incorrect path, they would stop and change their movement.
-The researchers take these findings as evidence that jumping spider exhibit genuine cognition based on representation.
+The researchers take these findings as evidence that jumping spiders exhibit genuine cognition based on representation.
 In other words, it seems like the spiders were thinking before acting and were capable of changing plans mid-execution.

 In the study, Jackson & Cross distinguish between three different ways that organisms operate in their environment, Darwinian, Skinnerian, and Popperian.
 Darwinian animals rely on “hardwired” responses to stimuli, while Skinnerian organisms can modulate their hardwired behavior dependent on feedback stimuli from the environment.
 Popperian animals, on the other hand, are unique in that they can formulate plans ahead of time and act on those plans.
-The discovery that jumping spiders may fall under the third category of organism is an exciting prospect and adds to the growing list of evidence of advanced cognition in non-human species.
+The discovery that jumping spiders may fall under the third category of organisms is an exciting prospect and adds to the growing list of evidence of advanced cognition in non-human species.

 So what do these spiders mean for humans?
 Like most species of spider, jumping spiders are non-aggressive so they pose little to no danger to humans unless threatened.
 Though they technically are venomous, as they use their venom to incapacitate their prey, they very rarely bite.
 Even if they do, they are unable to administer a large enough quantity of venom to be harmful to humans.
 Being bitten produces a reaction similar to that of a mosquito bite.
 In fact, many gardeners are fans of the creatures as they eat up pests that would otherwise ruin crops.
 So if you see one of these unique creatures in the wild, take a moment to enjoy its affable appearance and behavior, but otherwise leave it be!